allister-grange/missinglink/README.md

 # [MissingLink](https://missinglink.link)

-I wanted to see what Metlink's performance looked like over time, so I initially built an API to poll Metlink's buses every 20 minutes.
+MissingLink is a project designed to track the performance of Metlink's buses over time.
+It consists of a back-end that polls Metlink's APIs every 20 minutes to collect and display data on Metlink's bus movements and performance.

-I found the stats interesting and thought they should be shared with the world, so I built a front end to display the information.
+I found the stats interesting and thought they should be shared with the world, so I built a site to display the information.

-There's quite a few days when the backend wasn't recording data, this was due to the MetLink API being down during COVID lockdowns, or just plain broken.
-They obviously use an untyped language on their backed as a few times they had strings in number fields returned in their API which was messing with my C# backend.

 <p align="center">
   <img src="public/preview.png">